 I am a FGASA Specialist Field Guide (previously known as Level 3), and have been involved with wildlife and conservation since 1998.
 Unlike today, I did not do various courses to get through my levels, but rather self studied, learning as I worked in the field; a time before the organisations that oversee the guiding industry today.

 Being a self-trained guide and heavily involved in various educational programs and guide training courses over the years, I have developed a very different approach to guiding.
-My life has been so intertwined with wildlife over the years, that I know no other way (or better way for that matter) than to use animals as powerful teaching tools; without entertainment or money being involved.
+My life has been so intertwined with wildlife that I know no other way than to use animals as powerful teaching tools; without entertainment or money being involved.

 I started my career at a large and very busy wildlife rehabilitation centre in the Limpopo Province.
 The focus was mostly on all mammals and larger birds such as eagles, vultures.
 One of my absolute highlights at the centre and indeed, in my life, was rearing a newly-born hippo until the age of two years; and then successfully released and simultaneously introduced her to a male, where she went on to make a family of her own.
 It was very much a hands-on facility and from beginning to end I was heavily involved with farm management, lodge management, guiding, teaching ranger courses, poison investigation cases, game capture and release, problem animal control and much more.
 The rehabilitation and rearing work alone in the summer was pretty busy.
 A place that I will never forget.

 I have guided for many years in and around the famous Kruger National Park, both in driving and walking safaris.
 I have guided with people from just about every country in the world; days filled with excitement and adventure.